scruffaluff/shell-scripts/docs/index.md

 # Shell Scripts

-Shell Scripts is a collection of Bash and PowerShell utility scripts.
+Shell Scripts is a collection of POSIX shell and PowerShell utility scripts.
 These scripts are designed for my personal usage, but should be easily installable on any system.

 ## Scripts

 The following table shows the avaible shell scripts.
-Each script is aviable in both Bash and PowerShell versions if its functionality applies to both Unix and Windows systems.
+Each script is aviable in both POSIX shell and PowerShell versions if its functionality applies to both Unix and Windows systems.

 | Name        | Description                                                         |
 | ----------- | ------------------------------------------------------------------- |